 The goal of Transition Services is to help all The Consortium's families move successfully into their next educational environment.
 Most Early Head Start families transition into Head Start, while some may choose other pre-school programs.
+Head

-Head families transition Start We also work with Kindergarten. agencies providing early intervention services to assist families transitioning from early intervention to Head Start.
+Start families transition into Kindergarten.
+We also work with agencies providing early intervention services to assist families in transitioning from early intervention to Head Start.
 Our program will be working with the parent and the local schools and agencies to help the parent and their child with this transition.
 This process will continue throughout the program year.